PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 3. Last, choose ONE of the following sterilization techniques:

 Dry heat sterilization: 300 °F (150 °C) for 1 - 2 hours.
 DO NOT go over 300 °F (150 °C).
 The collars can handle higher temps, but the food-grade dyes cannot and will slightly darken.
-The Collar must NOT BE EXPOSED TO DIRECT HEAT within an oven safe container 4 - 6 inches (10 - 15 cm) away from the heating element.
+The Collar must NOT BE EXPOSED TO DIRECT HEAT within an oven-safe container 4 - 6 inches (10 - 15 cm) away from the heating element.

-Pressure cook: Ideally done in a loosely closed Chicken or Turkey bag at 15 psi for 30 minutes following your pressure cooker’s guidelines.
-Start your 30 minute timer when the pressure cooker reaches full pressure.
-DO NOT rapidly cool or depressurize the system, this may cause the collars to shrink.
+Pressure cook: Ideally done in a loosely closed Chicken or Turkey bag at 15 psi for 30 minutes, following your pressure cooker’s guidelines.
+Start your 30-minute timer when the pressure cooker reaches full pressure.
+DO NOT rapidly cool or depressurize the system; this may cause the collars to shrink.

 Autoclave: Dry Mode, 15 psi, 121°C, 30 min following your system’s manual

-TABLE 1: Cutting Safe Oxidizers & Dosages
+TABLE 1: Cutting Safe Oxidizers & Dosages (Choose 1)

 8.25% Sodium Hypochorite (Bleach) 0.1 mL/gal (2 drops/gal)